Pitt in Sydney - Summer

 The courses offered in Sydney allow you to study the subjects you need within an Australian context.
 Each course on Pitt in Sydney is worth 3 credits, and you have the opportunity to take 6 credits during the semester.
 Doing an internship?
 Remember that it counts as one class.

-If you are seeking to count these courses towards a major, minor or certificate requirement, please meet with your respective advisor to discuss the program and what the courses will fulfill for you.
+If you are seeking to count any of these courses towards a major, minor, or certificate requirement, please meet with your respective advisor to discuss the program and what the courses may fulfill for you.

 International Internship - Summer (ARTSC1899)